In This Article

 Global Keyword in Python

-The output to this will be:
+The output of this will be:

 Here, we use the global keyword before the variable name.
 We are saying that we want to use the global variable inside the function and any changes that are made inside the function will also be reflected in the global variable.